C19M/Covid-19.Museum/README.md

 public to consult the digital artifacts on the Covid-19 pandemic in the collection of members in accordance with the members’ own museography and keywords.
-It also offers the possibility of accessing all the available data through museum keywords.
+It also offers the possibility of accessing all the available data through museum keywords by developping a meta-ontology.

 The interface establishes that through this gateway the Covid-19 Museum is operated by the actor who